getify/TNG-Hooks/README.md

 }
 ```

-**Note:** While not required, it's a very good idea and best practice to always pass the same guard list to an effect (even though the values can and do change).
-In other words, avoid dynamically constructing and passing different lists (or not list at all) to the same effect across different invocations of an Articulated Function.
+As stated, the use of the guards list **is optional**.
+But if you choose to pass the guards list, it's a very good idea and *best practice* to always **pass the same fixed guards list** to each invocation of a conditional effect (even though the values in the list will change).

+In other words, avoid dynamically constructing and passing different guards lists (or sometimes no guards list at all) to the same conditional effect across different invocations.
 This would lead to very confusing behavior and be more susceptible to bugs.
-Moreover, it would be extremely rare for an effect to depend on different state values between its invocations; try to avoid this if possible by breaking the effect into separate effects.
+Moreover, it's likely to be rare for an effect to depend on different state values on subsequent invocations; try to avoid this if possible, perhaps by breaking into separate conditional effects, each with their own fixed guards list.

 #### Effect Cleanups